 Dying Without a Will in Montana

 Who receives your property if you pass away without a written will?
-Use this Web site to discover how your property will be distributed under Montana law if you are a Montana resident and if you pass away without a written will (as do 7 out of 10 Americans).
+Use this website to discover how your property will be distributed under Montana law if you are a Montana resident and if you pass away without a written will (as do 7 out of 10 Americans).
 This website has been updated to reflect changes made by the 2019 Legislature effective October 1, 2019.

-have predeceased you and an alternative beneficiary is not named, then Montana Intestate
+you and, an alternative beneficiary is not named, then Montana Intestate Succession

 Order a CD:

-If you find you system is "slow" downloading the information you may wish to receive our CD containing the same information.
+If you find your Internet is "slow" downloading the information you may wish to receive our CD containing the same information.
 We can also send a CD to friends, relatives, or colleagues whom you also think would be interested in what happens to their property if they die without a will.
 To order go to Order CD website.

 Summary of Family Situations :

-A summary of the 35 family situations examed in the Web site are provided here.
+A summary of the 35 family situations examined in the website are provided.
 The scenarios describe family situations.
-If after, you have explored this Web site, you discover your family situation is not illustrated, click here.
+If after, you have explored this website, and you discover your family situation is not illustrated, email email@example.com.

 Technical assistance with the development of the Web site provided by Keri Hayes, Publications Assistant, Department of Agricultural Economics and Economics, Montana State University.